 Tangible social support looks like the meeting of practical needs.
 Things like meals, house cleaning, errands, childcare for living children, financial help, or keeping your community informed.
 One of the best ways to ensure you have ongoing tangible social support is to designate a point person or people.
 These are close friends or family members who take on the task of coordinating your tangible social support.
 Everyone who wants to care for you and your significant other can reach out to that person or people directly.

 Keeping these types of social support in mind, who in your life would you trust to come alongside you as you carry to term and transition into bereavement?
 Make a list and keep this support network as a reference when you need help.
 Reach out to your tangible support person or people and share with them some ideas of care that might be helpful and then allow them to come alongside you and care for you well.
-If you aren't sure what tangible support you need, I've written a helpful guide for you to share with your friends and family to help them better understand how to care for you.
+If you are not sure what tangible support you need, I have written a helpful guide for you to share with your friends and family to help them better understand how to care for you.
 You can find that post here.